 Without further ado, let me introduce you to my secret helper and my number one tool when it comes to organizing my life - Trello.
 I already spoke briefly about it in my previous post, but Trello is so awesome that I feel like it needs more attention.
 So here we are…

 Trello is an online Project Management (PM) platform that is inspired by the kanban card system for managing and improving work flows.
 Trello is visual, intuitive and flexible and since I am very visual person I was instantly hooked on its Pinterest-like feel.

 You can create a free account at www.trello.com in less than a minute and start organizing and planning your life.
 You can use it both on desktop computer or download the app on your phone.
 Once you log in to your account you’ll be able to create your first project board.

 Each of your projects is hosted on a BOARD.
 You can create a new board or copy an existing one.
-Every new board is empty and you can add numerous columns that are called LISTS.
+Each new board is empty and you can add numerous columns that are called LISTS.
 In every list you can add numerous CARDS.
 The cards are where the fun begins, because you can customize them as you want and add as much or as little information.

 What’s So Special About It | Key Features

 Here are some of my favorite key features that make Trello so great: